lzwjava/lzwjava.github.io/_drafts/2025-07-19-scale-team-en.md

 generated: false
 ---

-- Think about it for long term.
+- Think about it for the long term.
 Do you have enough budget?
 How long can your team survive?
-What if nothing gain after scaling team?
+What if there is no gain after scaling the team?

-- Be cautious to do it after getting investment.
-It is easy to burn money while hard to earn.
+- Be cautious about doing it after getting investment.
+It is easy to burn money but hard to earn it.

-- Keep very high standard bar to hire.
-The people you hire should be at least good as you.
+- Keep a very high standard when hiring.
+The people you hire should be at least as good as you.

-- Observe people who have energy and good attitude, the age or experience doesn't matter that much.
+- Observe people who have energy and a good attitude; age or experience doesn't matter that much.

-- Fire people quickly if they are not good fit.
-Wrong hire cost money and time.
-And it let other good people to do the shit that poor hire leave.
+- Fire people quickly if they are not a good fit.
+A wrong hire costs money and time and forces other good people to deal with the mess that the poor hire leaves.

-- Being loyal is good thing.
-But that exceptional person work for your team for 1 year is better than average person work for 2 years.
+- Loyalty is a good thing.
+However, an exceptional person working for your team for 1 year is better than an average person working for 2 years.

-- Separate tasks wisely or more distributedly.
-So exceptional people can work fast and quick.
+- Distribute tasks wisely and more evenly.
+This way, exceptional people can work fast and efficiently.

 - Salary and compensation do matter.
-At the end, we want that for freedom.
-Give more than market standard or do it with equity way.
+After all, we work for freedom.
+Offer more than the market standard or provide equity.

-- Exceptional people jump in market for time by time.
-We better plan the hire for next year, next two years.
-And meet candidate periodically.
-We only hire when it is good fit.
+- Exceptional people enter the market from time to time.
+It's better to plan hires for the next year or two and meet candidates periodically.
+Hire only when it is a good fit.

-- Do it with scientificaly.
-Observer people carefully and measure their output.
-And then adjust.
-Hire people , just like using libraries of code.
-We build great team as like we build great software.
+- Approach hiring scientifically.
+Observe people carefully and measure their output, then adjust.
+Hire people as you would use libraries of code.
+Build a great team just as you would build great software.

-- Keep the company with clean structure and highly efficeint.
+- Keep the company with a clean structure and highly efficient.
 Simplify and simplify.
-It is easy to be complicated and berauticratic while hard to be conhesive and simple.
+It is easy to become complicated and bureaucratic but hard to be cohesive and simple.

-- Think long term again and again.
-It is that for companies, we hire people to build and earn profit, instead of we hire people to do charity.
+- Think long-term again and again.
+For companies, we hire people to build and earn profit, not to do charity.

-- Good people help you achieve mission while bad people help you distract from mission.
+- Good people help you achieve your mission, while bad people distract you from it.